 Color run, or dye “bleed” as it is sometimes called, can occur for many reasons.
-Typically the migration of unstable synthetic dyes, color run can also be a result of natural dyes poorly applied, aggressive washing, or pigments applied after weaving.
+Typically, the migration of unstable synthetic dyes color run, can be the result of poor application of the dye, aggressive washing, non-fixation of the dye, harsh cleaning chemicals that contain bleach or pigments applied after weaving.
 Color run can generally be removed, but there are factors that make the process challenging.

 The process employing a reducing agent, commonly sodium hydrosulphite, is referred to as “stripping”.
-It is useful for removing synthetic dye run, acid dye “paint jobs” used to alter color, and staining from synthetic dye sources (artificially colored foods and drinks, medicine, etc.) The process does not damage fiber and can often remove color run or staining without substantially altering rug & carpet original color.
+It is useful for removing synthetic dye run, acid dye “paint jobs” used to alter color, and staining from synthetic dye sources (artificially colored foods and drinks, medicine, etc.) The process does not damage fiber and can often remove color run or staining without substantially altering the original rug and carpet color.